ryanzec/edg-ui-solidjs/README.md

 CRITICAL TODOS
-- file tabs scrolling should have scrollbar that does not overlap when scroll enabled
 - update marker to use badge component
 - typography white space / prewrap variant
 - add border effect to peek panel